innogames/slack-bot/readme.md

 # Configuration
 The configuration is managed via simple .yaml files which are storing the credentials for the external services and the custom commands etc.

-The easiest way is to just have one `config.yaml` file with all needed options included the `config.yaml` is loaded by default.
+The easiest way is to just have one `config.yaml` file with all needed options included, the `config.yaml` is loaded by default.
 It's also possible to split up the configuration into multiple files.

-**Example structure with mutiple config files:**
+**Example structure with multiple config files:**
-- `secret.yaml` containing the credentials for the external services (slack, jenkins) - can be managed by puppet/ansible etc.
+- `secret.yaml` containing the credentials for the external services (Slack, Jenkins) - can be managed by puppet/ansible etc.
-- `jenkins.yaml` configuration of jenkins job and their parameters etc
+- `jenkins.yaml` configuration of Jenkins job and their parameters etc
 - `project-X.yaml` custom commands for a specific team
 - `project-Y.yaml`

 To load the multiple config files, use `go run cmd/bot/main.go -config /path/to/config/*.yaml` which merged all configs together.

 ## Slack
-To run this bot, you need a "bot token" for your slack application.
-See the [installation](#installation) section how to create a proper app with the needed tokens.
+To run this bot, you need a "bot token" for your Slack application.
+See the [installation](#installation) section on how to create a proper app with the needed tokens.

 ## Jenkins config
-To be able to start or monitor jenkins jobs, you have to setup the host and the credentials first.
+To be able to start or monitor Jenkins jobs, you have to setup the host and the credentials first.
 The user needs read access to the jobs and the right to trigger jobs for your whitelisted jobs.
 ```
 jenkins:
      host: https://jenkins.example.de